saattrupdan/saattrupdan.github.io/_posts/2019-10-27-squared-error-and-cross-entropy.md

 ---
 layout: post
 mathjax: true
-title: Squared Error and Cross Entropy
+title: Squared error and cross entropy
-keywords: squared error cross entropy mse maximum likelihood estimation
+meta-description: Mean squared error and cross entropy are the most commonly used loss functions in machine learning.
+We show that the reason why this is the case is because they are both instances of maximum likelihood estimation.
 ---

 When introduced to machine learning, practically oriented textbooks and online courses focus on two major loss functions, the *squared error* for regression tasks and *cross entropy* for classification tasks, usually with no justification for *why* these two are important.
 I'll here show that they're both instances of the same concept: maximum likelihood estimation.